gmiklos-inst/codelabs/todo/introduction.md

 * IntelliJ IDEA Ultimate (Paid, trial available) or Community (Free, lacks Spring support but works)
 * Eclipse STS (Free)

+### PostgreSQL

+We will store our ToDo items in a local PostgreSQL database.

+For Mac users, one way to install Postgres is by the [Postgres.app](https://postgresapp.com/)

+Otherwise you can just run Postgres from a [Docker image](https://hub.docker.com/_/postgres)

 ### Heroku

 You can register a developer account for free which includes 750 hours for running your application.
 Credit card not required.
 Free account applications get automatically suspended but that only means they will enter a hibernation-like state until you visit the application again.
 Thawing from this state usually takes a couple of seconds.